Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Capacitance Measurements and the Anomaly in Electrostatic Calibrations

-Note that the resulting values of the fitting parameters are physically not acceptable.
-First, for the 17 largest experimental voltages $V_{{\rm PZT},i}$ (of the total number of 363) the related separations (\ref{eq15}) turn out to be negative.
+Note that the resulting values of the fitting parameters are physically unacceptable.
+First, for the 17 largest experimental voltages $V_{{\rm PZT},i}$ (of the total number of 363) the related separations turn out to be negative.
 Next, the value of the coefficient $\tilde{A}_3^{\rm mod}$ obtained from the fit leads to $\tilde{A}_3^{\rm mod}R^{0.3}=-121.99\,$pF, i.e., differs by a factor of about 3 from the value ${A}_3^{\rm mod}$ in the approximate expression (\ref{eq12}) applicable at small separations.
-One can conclude that the function (\ref{eq14}) (shown as the dashed line in Fig.~1 of Ref.~\cite{11}) is in poor agreement with the experimental data of capacitance measurements.
-Hence, the conclusion of Ref.~\cite{11} made on this basis, that the capacitance (\ref{eq11}) for the model of a modified spherical surface is in worse agreement with the data than the model of a perfect sphere, is not supported by facts.
-The point is that the exact expression in Eq.~(\ref{eq11}) cannot be approximated by Eq.~(\ref{eq14}) over a wide separation region.
+One can conclude that the function (\ref{eq14}) (shown as the dashed line in Fig.~1 of Ref.~\refcite{15}) is in poor agreement with the data of capacitance measurements.
+Hence, the conclusion\cite{15} made on this basis, that the capacitance (\ref{eq11}) for the model of a modified spherical surface is in worse agreement with the data than the model of a perfect sphere, is not supported.
+It follows that the exact expression in (\ref{eq11}) cannot be approximated by (\ref{eq14}) over a wide separation region.

-To determine the extent of agreement between the exact expression in Eq.~(\ref{eq11}) and the experimental data we have performed a direct fit with two fitting parameters $\tilde{C}$ and $V_{\rm PZT}^{0}$.
+To determine the extent of agreement between the exact expression (\ref{eq11}) and the experimental data we have performed a direct fit with two fitting parameters $\tilde{C}$ and $V_{\rm PZT}^{0}$.
 This fit results in $\tilde{C}=197.69\pm 0.01\,$pF and $V_{\rm PZT}^{0}=69.93\pm 0.02\,$V (see below for a description of the fitting procedure used).
-In Fig.~2 we plot the corresponding $C^{\rm mod}$ versus $V_{\rm PZT}$ as the solid line.
-As is seen in Fig.~2, the experimental data are in much better agreement with Eq.~(\ref{eq11}) than with Eq.~(\ref{eq14}) (compare with the dashed line in Fig.~1 of Ref.~\cite{11}).
-For example, the values of the capacitance at $V_{\rm PZT}=0$ computed from Eqs.~(\ref{eq14}) and (\ref{eq11}) are equal to 213.59 and 214.20\,pF, respectively.
+In Fig.~1(b) we plot the corresponding $C^{\rm mod}$ versus $V_{\rm PZT}$ as the solid line.
+As is seen in Fig.~1(b), the experimental data are in much better agreement with (\ref{eq11}) than with (\ref{eq14}) (compare with the dashed line in Fig.~1 of Ref.~\refcite{15}).
+For example, the values of the capacitance at $V_{\rm PZT}=0$ computed from (\ref{eq14}) and (\ref{eq11}) are equal to 213.59 and 214.20\,pF, respectively.
 This should be compared with the experimental value of $C=214.313\pm 0.0015\,$pF.

-We next compare the results of our fit using Eq.~(\ref{eq11}) with the results of the fit using the model of an ideal spherical surface favored in Refs.~\cite{11,12}.
-For the theoretical dependence of the capacitance on separation, the authors of Refs.~\cite{11,12} use
+We next compare the results of our fit using (\ref{eq11}) with the results of the fit using the model of an ideal spherical surface.\cite{15,16}.
+For the theoretical dependence of the capacitance on separation, Refs.~\refcite{15,16} use